-The standing seam system provides a rain-tight roof and façade covering where the pitch is in excess of 3°, preferably > 7°.
-The single standing seam is used for roofs with a pitch steeper than 25° and for façades.
-For roofs with a pitch angle lower than 25° the double standing folded seam is used.
+The standing seam system provides a rain-tight roof and façade covering where the angle of inclination is in excess of 3°, preferably > 7°.
+The single standing seam is used for roofs with an angle of inclination steeper than 25° and for façades.
+For a zinc roof with a pitch angle lower than 25° the double standing folded seam is used.

 The standing seam system makes it possible for a roof or façade to be covered with titanium zinc quickly and at reasonable cost.
-This is because preformed bays are used, and the seams are folded mechanically, reducing manual folding to a minimum.
-The preformed bays are supplied in custom-made sizes and are locked together on site with a single or double fold, by machine or by hand.
-Aside from straight bays, curved (convex and concave) and tapering bays can be made easily.
+This is due to the fact that prefabricated panels, and the seams are folded mechanically, reducing manual folding to a minimum.
+The prefabricated panels are supplied in custom-made sizes and are locked together on site with a single or double fold, by machine or by hand.
+Aside from straight panels, curved (convex and concave) and tapering bays can be made easily.
 The bays are secured to the substructure by means of fixed and sliding clips (see figure 5.1.1).

-With a standing seam roof, the zinc bays are connected in the longitudinal direction with so-called (double) standing seam.
+With a standing seam roof, the zinc bays are joined together lengthwise with so-called (double) standing seam.
 The material thickness is 0.80 mm.
 The allowable bay width is determined by the wind load and the height of the roof.
 The advised bay width varies from 330 mm to 530 mm.
 The advised maximum bay length is 10 meters (thermal movement: 20 mm).
-When making a selection, think about handling the bays.
+When making a selection, consider the ease of handling.

 The standard height of a standing seam for a profiled seam is 25 mm.
 A seam height of 38 mm is sometimes used to accentuate shadow formation.
 The higher seam also offers improved rain proofing in the case of windy conditions.

 To promote the rain proofing aspect of a standing seam roof, sealing tape can be affixed between the seams.
 This is also recommended for unventilated systems that pose a risk of leakage.

 Fastening the clips